thnkrn/go-fiber-clean-arch/README.md

 # go-fiber-clean-arch

-Golang REST API service using Fiber framework and GORM with PostgresSQL database by applying clean architecture and dependency injection by Wire
+Golang REST API service using Fiber framework and GORM with PostgresSQL database by applying clean architecture and dependency injection by Wire.

 ## Template Structure